 In 2021, he will aim to surpass Roger Federer’s tally of 310 weeks as world number one.

 The Serbian tennis star has amassed numerous records in his career.
 He owns nearly all the all-time records and shares just one record with Roger Federer.
-He has won 32 ATP titles and is only one behind Rafael Nadal.
+He has won 36 ATP Masters 1000 titles and is ahead of Rafael Nadal, who has claimed 35 titles.

 Djokovic is sponsored by apparel brand Lacoste since 2017.
 He struck a five-year deal with Lacoste paying a premium to former sponsors, Uniqlo.
-Djokovic’s 14 Grand Slam titles are tied for third most all time.
+He wears ASICS shoes.

 Djokovic set up the Novak Djokovic Foundation to develop early childhood education projects in Serbia.
 It also gives grants for educational initiatives with the aim to help children.

 It was founded in 2007 to invest in early childhood education with a focus on Serbia.
-The European country is a place where only one in two children has access to preschool education.
+Only one in two children have access to preschool education in the country.